Narrow-nosed rhinoceros: Ecology

 The narrow-nosed rhinoceros probably behaved similarly to living rhinoceroses.
 A 1993 study suggested that the species may have been sedentary (having a home range and not migratory) and territorial, and probably engaged in ritualized confrontations between males, which may have sometimes broken out into full-on fighting.
 A rib of a narrow-nosed rhinoceros from Neumark Nord in Germany has been found with a healed fracture, which may have been the result of such a fight.

 In Europe, the narrow-nosed rhinoceros lived alongside other megafauna species, including both animals living today, like red deer, fallow deer, roe deer, wild boar, wolves, brown bears, leopards, wild horse and bison, and those that are extinct, like European wild ass, aurochs, cave hyena, Irish elk, cave lions and straight-tusked elephants.
-In the Middle East, it lived alongside lions, cave hyenas, leopards, mouflon, wild goat, gazelles, red and fallow deer, wild ass, aurochs, camels, and elephants.
+In the Middle East, it lived alongside lions, cave hyenas, leopards, mouflon, wild goat, gazelles, red and fallow deer, wild ass, aurochs, hippopotamus, camels, and elephants.

 S. hemitoechus juveniles represented likely prey items for cave lions and cave hyenas at least on occasion.
+Remains of narrow-nosed rhinoceroses found in cave hyena dens may indicate scavenging or predation, with adult individuals probably more likely to have been scavenged that actively hunted.

 Relationship with humans

 Finds at a number of sites suggest that the narrow-nosed rhinoceros was exploited for food by archaic humans.
-Specimens of S. hemitoechus from the Middle Pleistocene (Marine Isotope Stage 12, 478,000-424,000 years ago) Arago Cave (Caune de l'Arago) site in Southern France shows extensive evidence of butchery (presumably by Tautavel Man, which is found at the same site).
+Specimens of S. hemitoechus from the Middle Pleistocene (Marine Isotope Stage 12,478,000-424,000 years ago) Arago Cave (Caune de l'Arago) site in Southern France shows extensive evidence of butchery (presumably by Tautavel Man, which is found at the same site).
 The ratios of skeletal elements implies that only the parts of the body with the most meat were carried to the site.
 The profile of ages of rhino bones in the cave resembles natural mortality curves, suggesting that there was not selective hunting, and the fact that marks of other carnivores are rare implies that the carcasses were acquired by hunting or active scavenging.
 At the Shishan Marsh site in the Azraq Oasis in northeast Jordan, dating to around 250,000 years ago, stone tools at the site have been found to have protein residue from the butchery of rhinoceroses.
 As S. hemitoechus is the only rhinoceros species known from the site, it is probable that it was the species butchered.
+Remains of narrow-nosed rhinoceros from the sites of Ras el-Kelb cave and Naame in coastal Lebanon, dating to c.
+350-500,000 and 100,000 years ago respectively, are suggested to have been accumulated by human hunting.